oliver-oloughlin/kvdex/README.md

 ### addMany()

-The "addMany" method is used to add multiple document entries to the KV store in a single operation.
+Add multiple document entries to the KV store with auto-generated ids (uuid).
 Upon completion, a list of CommitResult objects will be returned.
-For indexable collections, if any entries violate the constraints of primary indices, those entries will not be added and the subsequent commit result object will indicate this by the ok flag being false.

 ```ts
 // Adds 5 new document entries to the KV store.